nautobot/nautobot/nautobot/docs/development/core/getting-started.md

 * `--no-buffer` - Allow stdout/stderr output from the test to be seen in your terminal, instead of being hidden. **If you're debugging code with `breakpoint()`, you should use this option, as otherwise you'll never see the breakpoint happen.**
 * `--no-cache-test-fixtures` - Prevent caching [test factory data](./testing.md#factory-caching) to disk, or if a cache is already present, prevent loading from that cache when initializing the test environment.
 * `--no-keepdb` - Prevent saving and reusing the initialized test database between test runs. **The `--no-keepdb` option is mandatory if you're actively making changes to model definitions or migrations.**
-* `--parallel` - Split the tests across multiple parallel subprocesses.
-Can greatly reduce the runtime of the entire test suite when used.
-Auto-detects the number of workers if not specified with `--parallel-workers`.
-This parameter is automatically included if no `--label` is specified.
+* `--no-parallel` - By default, Nautobot splits test execution across multiple parallel subprocesses to reduce the runtime of the test suite.
+When troubleshooting obscure test exceptions, it may be desirable to disable that behavior temporarily using this parameter.
-* `--parallel-workers` - Specify the number of workers to use when running tests in parallel.
-Implies `--parallel`.
+* `--parallel-workers` - Explicitly specify the number of workers to use when running tests in parallel.
 * `--pattern` - Only run tests which match the given substring.
 Can be used multiple times.
 * `--skip-docs-build` - Skip building/rebuilding the static Nautobot documentation before running the test.
 Saves some time on reruns when you haven't changed the documentation source files.
 * `--verbose` - Run tests more verbosely, including describing each test case as it is run.